scaffold-eth/scaffold-eth/README.md

 const result = await yourToken.transfer( "**YOUR FRONTEND ADDRESS**", utils.parseEther("1000") );
 ```

+(Your frontend address is the address in the top right of your frontend.
+Go to localhost:3000 and copy the address from the top right.)

 #### 🥅 Goals

 - [ ] Can you check the `balanceOf()` your frontend address in the **YourContract** of the `Debug Contracts` tab?